microsoft/Windows-appsample-get-started-js3d/README.md

 - javascript
 products:
 - windows
+- uwp
 statusNotificationTargets:
 - codefirst
 ---

 # Get Started JavaScript 3D

-## A UWP game for the Microsoft Store, written in JavaScript with three.js
+A UWP game for the Microsoft Store, written in JavaScript with three.js

 ## Requirements
 This app requires Visual Studio to run.
 [Click here to learn how to get set up with Visual Studio](https://docs.microsoft.com/en-us/windows/uwp/get-started/get-set-up).